Event Planning

 How to Train Volunteers for Your Event

-You want to have quality volunteers that you can rely on so you can spend more time with your donors on the night of your event.
+You need quality volunteers that you can rely on so you can spend more time with your donors on the night of your event, whether you’re hosting an auction or a walk-a-thon.
 Here are some tips on how you can train your volunteers for success:

 Train Your Volunteers Hours or Days Before Your Event Begins